Crypto-TII/pqdss-ct-toolchain/README.md

 **NOTE**

+There some other specific cases, but for all the candidates, the common path to the generated files is:

+`CANDIDATE/TOOL`.

-For the specific case of `Timecop`, our toolchain generates two additional files: a `summary` of the finds and its corresponding `json file`.
+For the specific case of `Timecop`, our toolchain generates two additional files: a `summary` of the findings and its corresponding `json file`.